zestia/template-lint-config/README.md

 # @zestia/ember-template-lint-plugin

-This package defines a our template linting rules (`*.hbs`) for Ember Apps and Addons.
+This package provides our template linting rules for Ember Apps and Addons.

 The rules extend the `recommended` rules provided by Ember, with a few extra ones specific to Zestia.